-Union employees are represented by the Troy City Education Association (TCEA) or the Troy City Support Staff Association (TCSSA).
+Union employees are represented by the Troy City Education Association (TCEA) or the Troy City Support Staff

+Association (TCSSA).

 In 2012 an Employee Severance Plan (ESP) has been implemented to reduce the percentage of staff at the top of the scale.
 In June 2014, the Board and TCSSA reached an agreement that allows one step movement per year of the contract along with a 2% increase on the base per year.
 A 2% increase per year was also awarded to the Administrators over the next three years.
 In October 2014, the Board and TCEA reached an agreement that allows one step movement in year 1 of the contract along with a 1% increase on the base in year 1.
 A one step movement along with a make-up of a step in year 2 of the contract along with a 1% increase on the base in year 2.
 A one step movement along with a make-up of a step in year 3 of the contract along with a 1% increase on the base in year 3.
+Personnel were added for fiscal year 2017 consisting of the following: Assistant Superintendent, Kindergarten (2.5), Guidance Counselor, Language Arts Teacher, Sign Language Teacher, Reading Teacher, Intervention Specialist and Special Education Aides (2).

-The actual five year forecast average annual change is 4.00% in Fiscal Year 2017 and 2.00% in Fiscal Years 2018, 2019 & 2019.
+The actual five year forecast average annual change is 2.00% in Fiscal Years 2018, 2019, 2020 & 2021.